 A-106: Services to Individuals with Disabilities

 The Wagner-Peyser Act and the Americans with Disabilities Act (ADA) provide for voluntary disclosure of disabilities.
 ADA also requires that reasonable accommodations be provided upon request to job seekers seeking Workforce Solutions Office services.
-For additional information on providing reasonable accommodations, see the following:

-WD Letter 24-01, issued June 22, 2001, and titled “Prohibition Against Discrimination Based on Disability or Limited English Proficiency in the Administration of Workforce Services”
+For additional information on providing reasonable accommodations, see WD Letter 24-01, issued June 22, 2001, and titled “Prohibition Against Discrimination Based on Disability or Limited English Proficiency in the Administration of Workforce Services.”

-WD Letter 42-00, issued May 16, 2000, and entitled “Accessibility at Texas Workforce Centers for Individuals with Disabilities”

 The nondiscrimination and universal access requirements of WIOA §188 and its implementing regulations for individuals with disabilities at 29 CFR §38 require the one-stop delivery system and one-stop career centers to ensure universal access and equal opportunity for individuals with disabilities in the workforce development system.
 Boards must ensure that Workforce Solutions Office programs, services, and facilities are accessible to individuals with disabilities and other barriers to employment and comply with federal and state requirements.
 Boards must submit the name and telephone number of a liaison on accessibility-related issues to TWC’s three-member Commission.